Who are the people behind the scenes?

 MANAGER, NEWCOMER INTRODUCTION TO CLASSES ONLINE

 After earning his Bachelor Degree in Sciences in Senegal, Racine pursued and graduated from the Specialized in System and Software program at EPITA-France (School of Computer Sciences and Advanced Technologies).
 Racine started teaching computer software and applications to youth and adults, as well as in corporate settings, in Paris, before moving to Canada in 1995.
 Driven by his passion for IT and a profound desire to help others, Racine has more than 10 years of experience as a computer and network instructor in several educational institutions in Canada, such as I.S.I.
 (Institute Superior Informatique), Institute Demers, Delta College and CDI College in Montreal.
 Before joining the Society in February 2013 as Computer Programs Coordinator, he worked as IT System Analyst at BELL and at Guest-Tek, and IT Support Analyst at HP .
-He has been Manager of Computer and Accounting Programs at CIES since March 2014.
+He has been Manager of Computer and Accounting Programs at TIES since March 2014.

 MANAGER, FACILITY & OPERATIONS